-- Ensure that procedures are in place to identify Contingent Liabilities, which are doubtful events that may represent a charge to the authority at a future date, and ensure that these are recorded in a note to the annual accounts; - ensure that employees, or anyone covered by the authority's insurances, do not admit liability or make any offer to pay compensation that may prejudice the assessment of liability in respect of any insurance claim.
-Failure could directly affect the authority's ability to make or defend a claim or could result in financial penalties being imposed on the authority; and - consult the CFO and seek legal advice on the terms of any indemnity that the authority is requested to give.
+- ensure that claims against insurance policies are made promptly and comply with the timescales for investigating claims and the insurer's conditions; - ensure that before any contract for works is made, that adequate insurance cover is furnished by the contractor in respect of any act or default; - ensure that procedures are in place to identify Contingent Liabilities, which are doubtful events that may represent a charge to the Authority at a future date, and ensure that these are recorded in a note to the annual accounts; - ensure that employees, or anyone covered by the Authority's insurances, do not admit liability or make any offer to pay compensation that may prejudice the assessment of liability in respect of any insurance claim.
+Failure could directly affect the Authority's ability to make or defend a claim or could result in financial penalties being imposed on the Authority; and - consult the CFO and seek legal advice on the terms of any indemnity that the Authority is requested to give.